+In 2018 a consultant firm contracted by the County completed a Comprehensive Comparative Feasibility Study for a new Thurston County Courthouse and Civic Center.
+Several sites were analyzed before the Board of County Commissioners passed a resolution to include a measure in the April 2020 County Ballot for the residents to vote for or against a $250 million bond to design and construct the new facilities.
+The measure was removed from the ballot due to the outbreak of COVID.
+In 2021 a consultant firm was contracted by the County to provide a PreDesign Study to consolidate the Judicial functions to Buildings 1 – 6 on the Lakeridge Drive Courthouse campus.
+In 2023, a $50 million bond was issued allowing a Progressive Design-Build contract to be awarded to consolidate the Judicial functions as recommended by the PreDesign Study.
+In conjunction with this project, the County administrative departments relocated from Buildings 1 and 4 to lease space located at 3000 Pacific Ave SE, Olympia.

 Capital Projects and Funding: County owned facilities are aging, and some will require extensive remodeling or replacement in the near future, including Courthouse Buildings 1, 2, and 3.
-A thirty year major maintenance plan was established and began funding in 1998, with final buildings added in 2010.
+A thirty-year major maintenance plan was established and began funding in 1998, with final buildings added in 2010.
 Major maintenance needs for these facilities have been estimated and funded through annual reserves set aside within a 30-year horizon.
-The County hired MENG Analysis in 2016 to conduct a thorough set of building condition assessments in order to further develop and refine the major maintenance plan.
-The County is reviewing the findings to develop strategies to prioritize and fund critical renewal projects in the coming years.
+In 2023, the County purchased a Facilities Asset Management software program that integrates routine facilities maintenance, major systems upgrades / replacement and long-range County space requirements.
+Once the facilities condition assessments have been completed by the consultant contracted by the County, the County will be able develop a comprehensive facilities Capital Improvement Program forecasting funding needs 30 – 40 into the future.
 Appendix G includes the general county government facilities related near term projects scheduled at present and funding sources for the proposed projects.

 V. Financing the county capital facilities

-A general description of the revenue sources and which facilities rely on these funding sources are summarized below.
-The funding sources for each specific capital project is listed in the Six-year Capital Improvement Program for Thurston County (Appendix G).
-The funding sources include a variety of taxes, bonds, fees and charges, loans and grants.
+A general description of the revenue sources and which facilities rely on these funding sources is summarized below.
+The funding sources for each specific capital project is listed in the six-year Capital Improvement Program for Thurston County (Appendix G).
+The funding sources include a variety of taxes, bonds, fees and charges, loans, and grants.
 Some are specific to the program for which allocations are proposed to cover the cost of specific projects.
-The Capital Facilities element is required before the county can impose certain taxes and impact fees per (RCW 82.02.050(2)) and in order to qualify for state funding or loans for capital facilities.
+The capital facilities element is required before the county can impose certain taxes and impact fees per (RCW 82.02.050(2)) and in order to qualify for state funding or loans for capital facilities.
 Capital facilities are funded by a mixture of sources, including but not limited to taxes, bonds, impact fees, general facility charges, loans, and grants.

 A. IMPACT FEES

-Multiple types of impact fees have been adopted by the County to assist with funding prioritized projects.
+Multiple types of impact fees have been adopted by the county to assist with funding prioritized projects.
 The county adopted impact fees in December 2012, effective April 2, 2013, for transportation, parks, and some school districts.
 In 2016 and 2017, the county authorized the collection of impact fees for fire districts and fire authorities.
-This allows the County to equitably recover the cost of impacts to capital facilities and services as a result of new development.
-Used for expansion of facilities to meet (LOS) and may not be used for maintenance or operation of facilities.
+This allows the county to equitably recover the cost of impacts to capital facilities and services as a result of new development.
+Impact fees must be used for expansion of facilities to meet (LOS) and may not be used for maintenance or operation of facilities.
 The extent that impact fees may be used for different categories is outlined in Thurston County Code 25.04.130, Use of Funds.
-These are one-time fees paid at the time of obtaining a building permit, priced depending on building type.
+These are one-time fees paid at the time of obtaining a building permit, priced depending on facility type.

 B. REAL ESTATE EXCISE TAX